 CI/CD

-CI/CD stands for Continuous Integration and Continuous Delivery (or Deployment).
-Together, they describe the automated pipeline that moves code from a developer's commit to running in production.
+CI/CD stands for Continuous Integration and Continuous Delivery (or Continuous Deployment).
+Together they describe the practice of automating the build, test, and release of software so changes move from a developer's commit to production frequently and with minimal manual handling.

 Subscribe to Sahil's Playbook